 - Plumbing / Basements — 104

 Ways to Kill Black Mold in Your Home

-Black mold in your home is not only dangerous, it can be damaging to your property.
-Therefore, it is important to know how to kill the black mold before it gets out of control and costs you more money than you originally anticipated, and before it ends up causing health problems in your family.
+Black mold in your home is not only dangerous, but it can also be damaging to your property.
+Therefore, it is important to know how to kill the black mold before it gets out of control and costs you more money than you originally anticipated and before it ends up causing health problems in your family.